francesyuen/hololive-superchat-analysis/README.md

 # hololive-superchat-analysis

 ## Abstract
+The key findings of this reports are
+### To not rely on superchats as a key revenue source
+- No significant growth in total superchat revenue
+- No consistent increase in superchat volume or unique donators
+- High variability in superchat donations per stream

+These insights suggest that Hololive may achieve greater revenue growth by exploring other monetization channels, such as merchandise sales and live events, rather than focusing heavily on superchats.

 ## Introduction
-This analysis examines superchat donation patterns for Hololive V-Tubers, leveraging data from Hololyzer.
-By analyzing donation trends, we aim to uncover insights into audience behavior, geographical patterns, and potential business strategies for enhancing engagement and optimizing revenue.

 V-Tubing, where streamers use anime avatars instead of showing their faces, has become a major streaming niche.
-A key aspect of this culture is the "superchat"—a donation system that allows viewers to support streamers directly.
+A key aspect of this culture is the "superchat" — a donation system that allows viewers to support streamers directly.
 This analysis focuses on Hololive, a leading V-Tuber agency, and aims to identify key trends within their superchat donations.
+By analyzing donation trends, we aim to uncover insights into audience behavior, geographical patterns, and potential business strategies for enhancing engagement and optimizing revenue.

-### Assumptions
+### Data Source
 Data was sourced from [Hololyzer](https://www.hololyzer.net/youtube/index.html).

 While most data were successfully extracted, some data points posed challenges during extraction and were excluded to streamline the analysis.
 These omissions are unlikely to significantly impact the overall insights.